HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/dam_extensibility/dam_plugin_communication.md

 -   Write a simple middleware that sends a POST request to the third-party plug-ins.
 -   The middleware must meet the request and response structure supported by DAM to make successful requests to the API.
 -   You must configure the middleware API URL in DAM.
--   You must configure the `renditions` and `operations` in rendition-extensibility.json in configurations.
+-   You must configure the `renditions` and `operations` in renditionsConfiguration section in values.yaml.
 This allows generating asset renditions with the specific operations handled by the respective plug-ins.
 -   DAM picks the URL in the plug-in configuration file and makes the request to the middleware.
 The middleware then requests the third-party plug-ins to do the operations, and once successfully completed, sends back the asset to DAM through a callback API.

 ## Extensibility API design